snehasaisneha/saisneha.com/content/posts/defaang/defaang_02_mail_cloud.md

 Phew.
 It's been a couple of weeks packed with work, but this has been a fun side exercise to keep up at.
 I've enjoyed it.
 Thanks for reading a fairly long ramble.

 Next time - I hope to have better answers on the cloud side, and some solid feedback on Ente photos.
-Drop me any comments at [blogging@saisneha.com](mailto:blogging@saisneha.com), I'd definitely appreciate it.
+Drop me any comments at blogging (AT) (THIS DOMAIN DOT COM), I'd definitely appreciate it.

 Until then!